Christopher Iverson’s Bio:

 In addition I oversaw the breeding of many types of cannabis and over the course of seven years I helped to develop almost 40 new strains.
 Many of the seeds from these original strains were sold on the world market.
 I also produced a very unique cannabis essential oil, which I personally believe has one of the highest vibrations of anything on this planet today.
 Its many applications in aromatherapy are astounding and the potential for this product to be used in healing applications is tremendous.

 In 2001, while still in Europe I created an independent film company called The Enlightening Film Corporation with the intention of producing conscious films.
 In my first trip to India in 2001 I attended the Khumba Mela gathering which is the largest gathering of people on the planet.
 With 45 million people crowded into a seven square kilometer area it was an incredibly intense journey and experience.
 I stayed at the gathering for six weeks and brought a small film crew with me to capture this amazing ceremony on film in the hopes of creating a documentary.
 We got incredible, rarely seen before footage of yogis, baba’s, swamis, sadhus, gurus, Hindus and Buddhists.
 Even his Holiness, the Dalai Lama came to the Khumba Mela!
-The documentary has turned into a much bigger film project than I had originally anticipated and this film will be released sometime in the near future.
+The documentary has turned into a much bigger film project than I had originally anticipated and this film finally released in 2019.

 In 2002, I produced a feature film called The Green Goddess acting as executive producer, storywriter and lead actor.
 This international adventure ‘dramedy’ is about three Americans living in Europe on an adventure of a lifetime.
 Filmed in several European countries, mostly in the incredibly beautiful Swiss Alps, this film is sure to be a big hit with movie going audiences all around the world.
 To explain the magic that went into its creation would take several pages so I will just give some of the highlights.